zorael/kameloso/README.md

       <you> !seen MrOffline
  <kameloso> I last saw MrOffline 1 hour and 34 minutes ago.

- <MrOnline> !note
+ <MsOnline> !note
  <kameloso> Usage: !note [nickname] [note text]
- <MrOnline> !note MrOffline About the thing you mentioned, yeah no
+ <MsOnline> !note MrOffline About the thing you mentioned, yeah no
  <kameloso> Note added.
- MrOnline left #channel
+ MsOnline left #channel
 MrOffline joined #channel
  <kameloso> MrOffline!
-MrOnline left note 4 hours and 28 minutes ago: About the thing you mentioned, yeah no
+MsOnline left note 4 hours and 28 minutes ago: About the thing you mentioned, yeah no

       <you> !operator add bob
  <kameloso> Added BOB as an operator in #channel.